samaasi/drone-meds/README.md

 - `POST /drones/:id/load` - Load a drone with medication
 - `GET /drones/:id/battery` - Get the battery level of a drone
 - `GET /drones/:id/medications` - Get the medications loaded on a drone
+- `GET /medications` - Get all medications
+- `POST /medications` - Add a new medication
+- `GET /medications/unloaded` - Get all medications that are not loaded on any drone

 ## Prerequisites
 - Node.js (v16+)